 Please visit our website for more information on our initiatives at North, as well as resources for you and your family.

-The Deans’ Office and Restorative Practice Coordinators at North are an integral part of our school community.
+The Deans and Student Support Liaisons at North are an integral part of our school community.
 Our Student Support Team comes with 35+ years of combined experience in education.
 The Student Support Team’s philosophy is based on Restorative Practice.
 Restorative Practice is grounded in the guiding principle that everyone has a voice in any situation of wrong doing.
 Restorative Practice supports thriving relationships, student voice and accountability among students, their peers, and educators.
 While there are often consequences for wrong doing, reparation of harm is used in place of suspension as often as circumstances allow.
 North High School works to keep all students in the classroom accessing their education but at times suspension may be used.
-Deans, Restorative Justice Coordinators and North High’s larger Student Support Team recognize the value in finding the root cause for behaviors and will work with your family on identifying resources that may be of assistance if your child struggles with his or her behavior and/or attendance.
+Deans, Student Support Liaisons and North High’s larger Student Support Team recognize the value in finding the root cause for behaviors and will work with your family on identifying resources that may be of assistance if your child struggles with his or her behavior and/or attendance.

 Advisory is key to the close-knit, family culture at North.
 At North High School we believe it is crucial that EVERY SINGLE STUDENT feels connected to and supported by at least one adult in our community; additionally we want to make sure that every student has a small group of peers who they can get to know well and build supportive, positive relationships with throughout the year.
 Advisory is this support for students; during Advisory we work to build character skills, study and organizational skills, and strengthen our community through empathy building activities and helping each student to value the differences of our student body.